 8. Settlement Day!
 You can breathe a sigh of relief and write an awesome testimonial for your

 What Happens if I Short Sell My Home?

 How Will a Short Sale Affect My Credit?

 Before deciding to do a short sale, it is highly advised that the seller contacts a licensed credit professional to discuss the potential implications.

-To put it briefly, a short sale will have a negative impact on your credit.
-However, it is much less of a negative impact than a foreclosure would have.
+A short sale will result in a negative impact on your credit.
+However, it is less of an affect than a foreclosure would have.